w3f/Grants-Program/applications/grantmaster.md

 | 2. | GitHub Actions Integration | I will integrate GitHub Actions to trigger updates in the application for new comments, pull requests, or PR reviews in the Grant-Milestone-Delivery repository (see [Data Synchronization Approach](#data-synchronization-approach) chapter). |
 | 3. | Frontend Module: Deliveries Page | I will develop a Grant Deliveries Page that will display all the deliveries in a tabular format.
 They will be searchable by team name, application name as well as full text search.
 They will be filterable and sortable by pull request status, github label, last updated timestamp.
 It will include all deliveries - both active and inactive.
 Also, the deliveries will be included in the team and grant pages that were delivered in M1. |
 | 4. | Frontend Module: Stats | A Stats module will be developed to provide statistics about the grant applications and deliveries. |

-## Future Plans

-As the sole developer of GrantMaster, I am committed to the continuous improvement and expansion of this project.
-I understand that needs evolve, and as such, the system should be capable of accommodating new requirements and functionalities.

 ## Additional Information :heavy_plus_sign: